Saturday, December 28, 2024

 Its coming up on three years since Mark died.
 I think about how different life is now and how much has stayed the same.
 Along with change with my house, there have been changes in myself as well.
 I would love to say I have weathered these changes with grace, but most times I felt like I was just being pulled a long in a raging flood of muck.

 One of the best things to happen is that I am focused more on my health than I have ever been.
-Lip service gave way to real improvement.
 And it shocks me to realize how badly I was taking care of myself before.
 What was I thinking.

 All that love poured into Highlands and so little into ourselves.

 All I can do is move forward with what I need to do in life.
 Not just for my home, but for myself as well.
-And that has become the biggest project of all.
+And I have become the biggest project of all!

 Saturday, June 22, 2024